amisthiosintraining/ACOD-Strong-Kassandra-Tattoo-Collection/IMPORTANTINFO.md

-# Strong Kassandra Tattoo Collection
+## Important Information
-###### Important Information, please read
+**Strong Kassandra Tattoo Collection**

-For content creators, should you use these re-textures in your own work please credit the artists and designers.
-Information below.
+For content creators, should you use these re-textures in your own work please credit the artists and designers involved.
+We provided the necessary information below.
+Thank you!

 ------

 **Artwork Credits**

-1. "Herakles" by Ubisoft Quebec
+1. "Herakles" by <a href="http://ubisoft.com">Ubisoft Quebec</a>
-2. "Herakles Dragon Tattoo only" by Ubisoft Quebec
+2. "Herakles Dragon Tattoo only" by <a href="http://ubisoft.com">Ubisoft Quebec</a>
-3. "Herakles Dragon on back" by Ubisoft Quebec
+3. "Herakles Dragon on back" by <a href="http://ubisoft.com">Ubisoft Quebec</a>
-4. "Asian Dragon on back" from [Public Domain Vectors] (http://publicdomainvectors.org) as "Japanese dragon"
+4. "Asian Dragon on back" from <a href="http://publicdomainvectors.org">Public Domain Vectors</a> as "Japanese dragon"
-5. "Tiger and Dragon on shoulders" from [Public Domain Vectors] (http://publicdomainvectors.org) as "Tiger running" and "Japanese dragon"
+5. "Tiger and Dragon on shoulders" from <a href="http://publicdomainvectors.org">Public Domain Vectors</a> as "Tiger running" and "Japanese dragon"
-6. "Phoenix" by andipermana1992 at [vecteezy.com] (http://vecteezy.com)
+6. "Phoenix" by andipermana1992 at <a href="http://vecteezy.com">vecteezy.com</a>
-7. "Japanese Yin Yang Koi Fish" by style graphic at [vecteezy.com] (http://vecteezy.com)
+7. "Japanese Yin Yang Koi Fish" by style graphic at <a href="http://vecteezy.com">vecteezy.com</a>
-8. "Inca Bird" by A Misthios In Training
+8. "Inca Bird" by <a href="http://amisthiosintraining.com">A Misthios In Training</a>
-9. "Jumping Tiger" from [Public Domain Vectors] (http://publicdomainvectors.org) as "Tiger running"
+9. "Jumping Tiger" from <a href="http://publicdomainvectors.org">Public Domain Vectors</a> as "Tiger running"
-10. "Vine Trail I" by [A Misthios In Training] (http://amisthiosintraining.com)
+10. "Vine Trail I" by <a href="http://amisthiosintraining.com">A Misthios In Training</a>
-11. "Vine Trail II" by [A Misthios In Training] (http://amisthiosintraining.com)
+11. "Vine Trail II" by <a href="http://amisthiosintraining.com">A Misthios In Training</a>
-12. "Insect Spire" by [A Misthios In Training] (http://amisthiosintraining.com)
+12. "Insect Spire" by <a href="http://amisthiosintraining.com">A Misthios In Training</a>
-13. "Dragon Ink I" by [A Misthios In Training] (http://amisthiosintraining.com)
+13. "Dragon Ink I" by <a href="http://amisthiosintraining.com">A Misthios In Training</a>
-14. "Dragon Ink II" by [A Misthios In Training] (http://amisthiosintraining.com)
+14. "Dragon Ink II" by <a href="http://amisthiosintraining.com">A Misthios In Training</a>
-15. "Fish Ambigram, Ouroboros Pseudo, Impure Ember": "Fish Ambigram" by style graphic at [vecteezy.com] (http://vecteezy.com), "Ouroboros Pseudo" from [Free SVG] (http://freesvg.org), "Impure Ember" by [A Misthios In Training] (http://amisthiosintraining.com)
+15. "Fish Ambigram, Ouroboros Pseudo, Impure Ember": "Fish Ambigram" by style graphic at <a href="http://vecteezy.com">vecteezy.com</a>, "Ouroboros Pseudo" from <a href="http://freesvg.org">Free SVG</a>, "Impure Ember" by <a href="http://amisthiosintraining.com">A Misthios In Training</a>